 Case Studies in other countries

-Demand responsive transport has been implemented in many countries on a large scale, such as the United States, United Kingdom, Australia, Italy and Japan.
+Demand responsive transport has been implemented in several cities on a large scale, such as the Helsinki in Finland, Chicago, Minnesota, New York and Washington D.C. in the United States, and most recently, Sydney in Australia.
 Other countries have similar services on a smaller scale.